Security Architect

 Build a machine learning classifier that predicts whether a ROP gadget is useful for exploit chains, using features extracted from x64 disassembly and XGBoost.

-Build a stripped embedded Linux image with Buildroot, then systematically audit it: open ports, exposed syscalls, suid binaries, kernel modules, and writable paths — then harden it and measure the difference.
+Build a stripped embedded Linux image with Buildroot, then audit open ports, syscalls, suid binaries, kernel modules, and writable paths, and harden it.

-Extract firmware from an IoT device update file, unpack the filesystem, identify interesting binaries, and reverse engineer them in Ghidra to find real vulnerabilities.
+Extract firmware from an IoT update file, unpack the filesystem, identify interesting binaries, and reverse engineer them in Ghidra to find bugs.

-Set up a complete embedded Linux development environment: build a custom ARM image with Buildroot, boot it in QEMU, and remotely debug binaries with GDB — no hardware required.
+Set up an embedded Linux dev environment: build a custom ARM image with Buildroot, boot it in QEMU, and remotely debug binaries with GDB.
+No hardware required.

 Build a Local RAG Pipeline with Ollama and ChromaDB